Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

 In the half-period, $U$ may be taken to be positive.
 We calculate solutions to the boundary value problem \eqref{eq:periodicODE}, \eqref{eq:periodicSymmetryBCs} numerically using the MATLAB function \texttt{bvp4c}.
 An initial guess is provided close to $n=1$ from the asymptotic solution described below (Section \ref{sec:periodicAsymptotics}).
-A continuous branch of solutions is then constructed by numerical continuation for decreasing and increasing power law exponent $n$, using the previously computed solution as an initial guess for the next.
+A continuous branch of solutions is then constructed by numerical continuation for decreasing and increasing power-law exponent $n$, using the previously computed solution as an initial guess for the next.

 In Fig.~\ref{fig:periodic} we plot the results of this computation, focussing on the values $n=1/2$ and $n=3/2$.
+These exponents are chosen as the examples of shear-thinning and thickening cases throughout our study.
 We include both the profiles $\bar H = U'$, as well as the fourth derivative $\bar H'''' = n|U|^{n-1}U'$.
 The profiles themselves are visually difficult to distinguish from the sinusoidal profiles that are exact for the Newtonian case ($n=1$), but have non-arbitrary, $n$-dependent amplitude.
-In plotting the fourth derivative, the difference between the cases is stark, in particular, that the shear thinning case ($n=1/2$) is singular at the peak and trough of the periodic profile ($x=0, \pi$), while for the shear-thickening case ($n=3/2$), the fourth derivative is bounded and continuous (although the next derivative will indeed be singular).
+In plotting the fourth derivative, the difference between the cases is stark, in particular, that the shear-thinning case ($n=1/2$) is singular at the peak and trough of the periodic profile ($x=0, \pi$), while for the shear-thickening case ($n=3/2$), the fourth derivative is bounded and continuous (although the next derivative will indeed be singular).
 We also plot the amplitude $\bar A$, calculated as half of the peak to trough distance $\bar A = (\bar H(0) - \bar H(\pi))/2$; this value varies only weakly in the range of $n$ values calculated.